2G 3G 4G providers for voice, data, lao internet, isp, fax, phone,

 3G cost varies depending on whether phone or data SIMs are

 are sold everywhere for LaoTel (M-Phone,

 Ah Lo 3G Win Phone), ETL P-Phone, 3G Net, Beeline and Unitel StarPhone.

 Some shops sell refill cards for Thai network SIMs which may be within signal range of Thai

 mobile network cells along the Mekong River border with Thailand.
 Areas of Vientiane city centre

 are opposite Nongkhai provincial town of Sri Chiangmai.
 Conversely, Lao mobiles also work in much of Nong Khai

-itself as well as other Mekong River border towns.
+itself as well as other towns and villages along the Mekong River opposite

 mobile internet access, Beeline, LTC, ETL